-Packaging revenue for YTD 2020 was \$11.2 million, a decrease of 4.4%, or approximately \$0.5 million, compared with YTD 2019.
-Revenue growth of 14.5% in Q1 2020 arising from the decision of our largest packaging client to defer certain projects from Q4 2019 was offset by a 27.3% decline in Q2 2020 revenue due to the impact of the COVID-19 pandemic.
-During Q2 2020 we limited the number of associates in our operations to allow for social distancing in accordance with public health guidelines which temporarily reduced our operating capacity and our ability to generate revenue.
+Packaging revenue for YTD 2020 was \$15.5 million, a decrease of 5.8%, or approximately \$1.0 million, compared with YTD 2019.
+Revenue growth of 14.5% in Q1 2020 arising from the decision of our largest packaging client to defer certain projects from Q4 2019 was offset by a 27.3% decline in Q2 2020 revenue, together with a 9.4% decline in Q3 2020 revenue due to the impact of the COVID-19 pandemic.
+Since the COVID-19 outbreak was declared a pandemic by the World Health Organization in March 2020, we have limited the number of associates in our operations to allow for physical distancing in accordance with public health guidelines, which has temporarily reduced our operating capacity.